Get Sandspur BEFORE They Get You!

 Pre-emergence herbicide can be an effective tool in controlling sandspur.
 Pre-emergent indicates the product should be in place before the seed germinates.
 We know air temperature, soil temperature and soil moisture influence germination.

 By understanding the life cycle of Southern Sandbur (Cenchrus echinatus) and the Coast or Field Sandspur (C. spinifex) we can better control this grass-like weed.
 Sandspur is an annual plant.
 It germinates from seed, grows and produces fruit (the burr) in one growing season.

 Pre-emergence herbicide, used according to label recommendations, inhibits growth BEFORE you see above ground leaf.
 Follow label recommendations to incorporate and activate the product.
 Control is enhanced with irrigation or rainfall immediately following application.
 The chemical barrier must present in the soil before the seed comes up.
 Once leaves are present, a pre-emergent herbicide is not effective on that plant.

 Pre-emergence herbicide may be purchased at big box store and garden centers.
 Use products safe for your type turf according to label recommendations.
 The following are listed by active ingredient and not brand name.
 These are safe for use on bahia grass, St. Augustine, centipede and Bermuda grass when used according to the label.

 Since sandspur seed do not germinate at the same time, reapply herbicide in 6-9 weeks.
 Herbicide may injure or kill ‘innocent bystanders’ such as shrubs and flowers.
 Therefore, follow label precautions.

 I am sure sandspur are here by design.
 One day we may understand their value.
 In the meantime, I need to purchase, apply and water-in some pre-emergence herbicide.
-For more information, visit University of Georgia for image and plant ID.
-Best wishes & Happy Gardening!
+Until next time – Spread Joy!